HimanshuKushwahadev27/ActiveConnectionScanner/README.md

 pip install -r requirements.txt
 Usage:

-install the script: (youll need to modify it first to add your API key in ip_lookup.py to the code, or directly comment out the API function and use the other one I provided) pip install -e .
+Youll need to modify ip_lookup.py to add your API key of abuseIPDB to the code, or directly comment out the API function and use the other one I provided

+install the script:
+pip install -e .

 then run it: